 I offer both developmental (content) editing and book doctor story analysis.
 Have a broken story metaphorically stuffed under the bed?
 Maybe I can help.

 I present workshops in person, through recorded OnDemand webinars, and in real-time, online classrooms.
-Current topics include developing a website, twitter for introverts, learning about beat sheets, and tools for writing by the seat of your pants.
+Current topics include developing a website, learning about beat sheets, and tools for writing by the seat of your pants.

 - Plot-Oriented Beat Sheets: Excel spreadsheets based on Blake Snyder’s Save the Cat Beat Sheet, Larry Brooks’ Story Engineering structure, and a master spreadsheet combining the above two story planning approaches

 - Character-Oriented Beat Sheet: Excel spreadsheet based on Michael Hauge’s “Using Inner Conflict to Create Powerful Love Stories” workshop, merging a character’s internal journey with a standard three-act plot structure

 - Romance-Oriented Beat Sheet: Excel spreadsheet for developing the beats of a romance arc over a standard three-act story structure

 - Story and Scene-Strengthening Worksheets: MS Word documents and spreadsheets with checklists to ensure our stories are well-developed and our scenes have the right elements

 - Scrivener Templates: Templates based on my Basic Beat Sheet and my Romance Beat Sheet for drafting a story in Scrivener in line with story beats